bergerbyte/netatmodisplay/README.md

 **Configure**

-Go to the folder of the project on your device and open the file 'config.json'.
+Go to the folder of the project on your device and open the file "config.json".

-Enter your data from https://dev.netatmo.com, you can find the device MAC address in the Netatmo APP.
+Enter your data from https://dev.netatmo.com, you have to create a new APP for this, the `client_id` and client_secret will be created automatically.
+For the `device` the MAC address of the Netatmo base station is used, you can find it in the app.

+`username` and `password` are your login data from Netatmo https://dev.netatmo.com

 Latitude and longitude for your location you can easily google, these are used to show you the current weather as an icon and sunrise sunset.